hsablonniere/markleft/labs-md/make-your-own-kind-of-music.md

 * Have a look at `myokom.html`.
 You'll see a `.track-list` element.
 * In your `myokom-client.js` file, add a `browseFromUrl` function.
 * Listen to the `load` event on the window and use your `browseFromUrl` function.
-* In this function, add some code to retrieve the current pathname of the `location` object and load information from the server via AJAX.
+* In this function, we'll use the API offered by the server.
+One of the URLs allows you to find out what's available on the server (directories and music files).
-* If the pathname is `/`, you'll do a GET on `/browse/`.
-If the pathname is `/Anitek`, you'll do a GET on `/browse/Anitek`.
+* Try to open a tab with `http://localhost:8080/browse/`, you'll see what's in your `music` directory as JSON.
+* This URL works with any directory.
+If you have a directory called `Anitek` in your `music` directory, you can try `http://localhost:8080/browse/Anitek`.
+It work with sub directory and so on...
 * Here's an example of what the informations retrieved in JSON can look like :

 ```javascript